Expand ORE model to allow relationships for derived datasets

 Another thing to consider is doing ALL the semantic annotation assertions in the OREs.
 Not that it would be required, but it could be convenient since we already have a good precedent with folks starting to generate OREs for DataONE.
 My one concern is that the index parser would need to know how to handle the existing ORE packaging assertions as well as any SPARQL-based index processing we would want to do.

-#3 Updated by Lauren Walker about 6 years ago
+Updated by Lauren Walker over 8 years ago

 The model will need a second revision.
 Matt and I talked today about the "activities" in our model, which represent programs/scripts.
 There needs to be a place in the model for "runs."